-Blog post by our blogoddess, Michelle Auerbach and photos by her talented daughter, Zoe
+Blog post by our blogoddess, Michelle Auerbach.

 This is perfect for when you have left-over rice and a jar of Zuké Kimchi, the napa and garlic kind.
 It’s now really winter out there, and something hot and spicy and a little oily will warm you up right away.
 Plus, it is fast and can be made with any of the proteins listed, so it’s flexible.
 The recipe is very loosely adapted from Quick And Easy Korean Cooking by Cecelia Hae-Jin Lee.

 1 Tablespoon vegetable oil (sesame is good, as is coconut)

 4 oz of chopped pork loin, 1 package of tofu cubed, or 2 eggs

 1 more Tablespoon vegetable oil (or more if you need for sticking)